EnterpriseDB/barman/doc/barman.5.md

 log_level
 :   Level of logging (DEBUG, INFO, WARNING, ERROR, CRITICAL).
 Global.

+max_incoming_wals_queue
+:   Maximum number of WAL files in the incoming queue (in both streaming and
+    archiving pools) that are allowed before barman check returns an error (that does not block backups).
+Global/Server.
+Default: None (disabled).

 minimum_redundancy
 :   Minimum number of backups to be retained.
 Default 0.
 Global/Server.